Banks find new niche as activist campaigns grow

 With the U.S. economy recovering, it is also easier to discern which companies are underperforming, making them more visible targets.

 “The numbers are not going to retreat,” said Chris Young, head of contested situations at Credit Suisse.
-Once investors see that activist campaigns are successful, “then that tool is identified as one of the tools in their toolbox.”
+Once investors see that activist campaigns are successful, “then that tool is identified as one of the tools in their toolbox,” he said.

 For the investment banks, offering defense advice can help solidify relationships at the most senior level, such as a board of directors or top management, bankers said.